Vegan vs Leather Sneakers: What Are The Differences?

 The durability and ethics of vegan sneakers can be ensured by considering several factors:

-✔ Certifications - look for labels that guarantee sustainable and ethical practices, such as
+✔ Certifications - look for labels that guarantee sustainable and ethical practices, such as:

-• Global Organic Textile Standard (GOTS) - Certifies chemical-free materials.
+- Global Organic Textile Standard (GOTS) - Certifies chemical-free materials.

-• PETA-Approved Vegan - Verifies that a product is completely free of animal-derived materials.
+- PETA-Approved Vegan - Verifies that a product is completely free of animal-derived materials.

 What criteria should you consider when buying vegan sneakers?

-✔ Production costs - consider the ethical value of your purchase versus its cost, avoiding greenwashing and supporting authentic brands.
+✔ Production Costs - consider the ethical value of your purchase versus its cost, avoiding greenwashing and supporting authentic brands.

-Vegan sneakers and animal leather sneakers represent two distinct choices in the fashion industry.
+Vegan sneakers and animal leather sneakers represent two distinct choices in the fashion sector.
 Vegan sneakers offer an ethical and often sustainable alternative, but it is essential to learn about the materials and production practices to make a truly responsible choice.